Dorultan-C/ERP-Electrica/dev_notes/to_do.md

 - [ ] DB view
 - [ ] update use 24h clock
 - [ ] use schedules in AttendanceTracker
-- [ ] revise attendance tracker wisibility
+- [ ] revise attendance tracker visibility

 #### - Users
 - [ ] list how to display data